The Furniture Society

-The Furniture Society, founded in 1996, is a membership-based, tax-exempt 501(c)(3) nonprofit corporation working to advance the art of furniture making by inspiring creativity, promoting excellence and fostering understanding of this art.
-The Society, based in Asheville, North Carolina, has an international membership comprising furniture makers, designers, educators, museum and gallery professionals, scholars, journalists, collectors, students and the interested public.
+The Furniture Society, founded in 1996, is a membership-based 501(c)(3) nonprofit corporation working to advance the art of furniture-making by promoting excellence in that field.
+The Society, based in Asheville, North Carolina, has an international membership comprising furniture makers as well as other professionals and members of the public.

 Background

-Built on a tradition of volunteerism, the Society provides a range of programs including annual conferences, exhibitions, publications, scholarships and awards of excellence.
-All programming is guided by the Society’s core values: opportunity, education, inspiration, community and contribution.
-Membership in the Furniture Society is open to all who have an interest in furniture.
+The Society provides a range of programs including annual conferences, exhibitions, publications, scholarships and awards of excellence.

 Annual Conferences

-The Society convenes an annual conference, in locations across the United States and in Canada, usually in June.
-Each conference offers keynotes, artists’ presentations, practical demonstrations, theoretical discussions and business improvement seminars.
+The Society convenes an annual conference, in locations across the United States and Canada, usually in June.
+Each conference offers keynotes, artists’ presentations, practical demonstrations, theoretical discussions, and business improvement seminars.
 Past venues have included: